akshar-raaj/rabbitmq/README.md

 - Connection
 - Exchange
 - Queue
-- Acknowledgement
+- Bindings and Routing
+- Acknowledgement: Automatic and Manual
-- Durability and Persistence
+- Queue Durability and Message Persistence

 Learnings
 1. Publishers publish to an exchange.